Leasehold is a form of tenure where one party buys a specified space for a specified time length.

 - For the upkeep of the building, you might be required to pay a service charge.

 - Your lease might have prescribed ground rents.

 - Your property is always on the lease which diminishes with time.

 - There will be some form of insurance payable.

-As mentioned above usually the landlord appoints the specialist management company to deal with the upkeep of the block.
+As mentioned above usually the landlord appoints a specialist management company to deal with the upkeep of the block.
 The management company can be a contractor that is instructed by the landlord or it can be the management company that was formed by leaseholders via ‘right to manage’ and they themselves undertake the management of the building.

 The specialist management companies are usually members of ARMA and IRPM with accreditation in leasehold property management.

-The good management company has all systems in place to effectively manage the block and will prepare the maintenance schedules way in advance, letting the leaseholders to understand what works are planned for a year and sometimes way more in advance.
+The good management company has all systems in place to effectively manage the block and will prepare the maintenance schedules way in advance, letting the leaseholders understand what works are planned for a year and sometimes way more in advance.

 All these costs will be included in the annual service charge demand which is payable by all leaseholders in the block in accordance with their set lease provisions.

 The service charge depending on the management company processes in place will be charged on the annual basis.
 The service charge budgets are made from estimates and actual budgets.